MuhammadTalhaMT/ox_inventory_redesign/README.md

 2) Delete the existing build file and replace it with the given one

-You can also access the web folder if you wish to edit the redesign.
+You can also access the web folder to edit the redesign.

-If you need support regarding this join: https://discord.gg/USg9Wb5tUP